 Member Somssich explained that non-profit faith organizations can affirm their green commitment values by opting up.
 And that they should investigate applying for Federal grant money for energy efficiency and renewables projects.

-Member Tanner reported that the Portsmouth Climate Action group thanks Portsmouth for making the move.
+Member Tanner reported that her group thanks Portsmouth for making the move.

 The committee offered several suggestions to communicate: